aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

 Only values for these keys will be accepted and if the "required" property is true, they must be passed in the request!

-Each of these additional service attributes contains a type property, which can be one of these:
+Each of these additional service attributes contains a type property which can be one of these:

 boolean
 : True/false value (input of type "checkbox")